5 Math Activities for Preschool and Kindergarten

 Although I did these activities in a classroom setting, I have used them at home with my own children.
 They love playing the different activities, and I love the fact that they are learning as they do.

-Math Centres Printables
+Math Centers Printables

 I created the printables used for all of the above math activities in this blog.
 They are available for purchase below.
 Click link below.

-math activities for preschool and kindergarten
+math activities for preschool and kindergarten shows printable sheets of shapes.

 Click image for printables.